hashicorp/terraform-provider-google/website/docs/r/composer_user_workloads_secret.html.markdown

   If it is not provided, the provider project is used.

 * `environment` -
-  Environment where the secret will be stored and used.
+  Environment where the Kubernetes Secret will be stored and used.

 * `data` -
   (Optional)